 Environmental reporting is an objective exercise in which we present information on our environment.
 Developing responses to address environmental issues is more subjective and open to debate.
 It involves government, stakeholders and society as a whole making judgements on what we value most and what trade-offs are acceptable.

 Separation of the two is critical to maintaining an environmental reporting regime that is independent of other decision-making processes and is therefore trusted and credible.

 Under the Act, reports will be released on a three-yearly reporting cycle with one domain reported on every six months.
-See Environmental Reporting Series – release dates [Statistics New Zealand website].
+See Environmental Reporting Series – release dates [Stats NZ website].